rajpurkarlab/LymphoML/README.md

 The [processing](https://github.com/stanfordmlgroup/lymphoma-ml/tree/main/processing) directory contains files used to process the raw data for ingestion in deep-learning models or CellProfiler.

-- First, run [process_raw_data_to_hdf5.ipynb](https://github.com/stanfordmlgroup/lymphoma-ml/blob/main/processing/process_raw_data_to_hdf5.ipynb) to transforms each input tissue microarray (TMA) SVS file and QuPath annotation file into an HDF5 file.
+- First, run [process_raw_data_to_hdf5.ipynb](https://github.com/stanfordmlgroup/lymphoma-ml/blob/main/processing/process_raw_data_to_hdf5.ipynb) to extract patches from each TMA SVS file and save the results in HDF5 file format.
 - Next, run [cores_to_tiff.py](https://github.com/stanfordmlgroup/lymphoma-ml/blob/main/processing/cores_to_tiff.py) to save each TMA core as a TIFF file.
 - Finally, run [process_hdf5_to_data_splits.ipynb](https://github.com/stanfordmlgroup/lymphoma-ml/blob/main/processing/process_hdf5_to_data_splits.ipynb), which splits the data into train/val/test splits.

 ### Stardist